Prev | Contents | Next

 2.7.2 Step 1: Clone an Existing Repo

 Let’s clone a repo!
-Here’s an example one you can actually use.
+Here’s an example repo you can actually use.
 Don’t worry–you can’t mess anything up on the remote repo even though (and because) you don’t own it.

 Like we said before, this isn’t the only workflow.
 Sometimes people make a local repo first, add some commits, then create a remote repo and push those commits.
 But for this example, we’ll assume the remote repo exists first, though this isn’t a requirement.